ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 ### Partial communication I can talk to it using hyper term on the instrument but Driver does not connect

-This may be because the hardware flow control is blocking the communications; the driver set hardware flow control on.
-Use the serial sniffer to record data coming to the crate.
-If there is none this is probably the cause.
+This may be because the hardware flow control is blocking the communications; the driver sets hardware flow control on.
+Use the serial sniffer to record data coming to the crate; if there is none this is probably the cause.
 This can be caused by serial cables which do not have this line internally connected.
-Get new cables and use the laptop to find the place where the serial signal is no longer being transmitted.
+Use the laptop to find the place where the serial signal is no longer being transmitted and replace cable.

 ## Galil General